 This is another area where Rocky Mountain Oils really seems to have their act together.
 As I briefly mentioned earlier, they offer a 90-day no-questions-asked money-back guarantee on all of their products, which automatically instills confidence in potential customers.

 Not only that, but they offer free economy shipping on all product orders, regardless of size – this is a big plus in my book.
 You can upgrade to priority shipping for a flat rate of $10, and if you want to upgrade to 2-day FedEx delivery, you can do so, but keep in mind that the cost will be calculated based upon the weight of the package.

 In addition, I wanted to make sure that I mentioned their “Contact Us” page, which offers several different ways to reach out to the company including email, phone, text, or snail mail.

-All in all, I believe that Rocky Mountains Oils is well-organized to supply you with good-quality essential oils.
+All in all, I believe that Rocky Mountains Oils is well-organized to supply you with good quality essential oils.
 I can personally vouch for their excellent product quality as I have used their essential oils on a number of occasions.